-Rare Breed Triggers live up to their name and are indeed a “rare breed” in ingenuity, design and quality.
+Rare Breed Triggers, by Kevin Maxwell, live up to their name and are indeed a “rare breed” in ingenuity, design and quality.

 There is another force in the Rare Breed camp that is making waves.